Polymer/polymer-cli/README.md

 },
 ```

-Run `polymer help lint` for the full list of available options.
+Run `polymer help lint` for the full list of available options and rule sets.

 ### `polymer test [options...]`